Z1675605/Old_repo_z1675605.github.io/resume.md

 zamudio@uw.edu

+> Even the most simple things in life provide a shining light, and I want to share that light in all that I do.

 # Summary

 I have a lot of experience working with other people and leading large groups into succesful projects.
 Most of my work involves solving problems and taking action, I strive for efficiency and also keep my mind open to new learning opportunies.